 I will collect some of my essays with philosophical/theological notes on this page.

+Link to a review from First Things of the book edited by R. C. Koons and others entitled “Neo-Aristotelian Perspectives on Contemporary Science,” which is an open-access downloadable book.
+Here is a review from Notre Dame Philosophical Reviews.
 My own perspective: Aristotle alone is insufficient, needing balancing from the Patristic tradition through Aquinas.
 I have written on this, and have many unpublished notes on the topic.

 Simon Oliver’s 2017 Stanton Lectures at the University of Cambridge are at this link.
 Simon is Van Mildert Professor of Divinity, Durham University, UK.
 The 6 lectures are entitled:

 Creation and the Question of Teleology